Frequently asked questions about

 Time Limit: 4 am starters are expected to finish by midnight.
 Event Centre operations will taper down from 23:00

-Is it now the more expensive option as it's after
+Is it more expensive option to enter after

 the stated closing date?